Logmanager documentation

 See more about Office 365 APIs at https://docs.microsoft.com/en-us/office/office-365-management-api/get-started-with-office-365-management-apis

-Registration component O365 in Microsoft Azure
+Registration component O365 in Microsoft Entra

 Application registration